Southeast Nebraska and Omaha Tour

 Visit the Missouri River Basin Lewis & Clark Interpretative Trail and Visitor Center for exhibits featuring all the different wildlife the Corps saw as they moved upriver.
 The Visitor Center also features a keelboat display, fantastic views of the Missouri River Basin and historical re-enactments throughout the summer.

 Nebraska City also features the J. Sterling Morton Arbor Lodge State Historical Park and Arboretum, Lied Lodge and Conference Center, Arbor Day Farm Tree Adventure, Kimmel Orchard and Vineyard, the Kregel Windmill Museum and the Old Freighters Museum.
-Riverview Marina State Recreation Area provides camping and boat access on the Missouri River.
+Nebraska City is also the home of the popular AppleJack Festival every September.

 A scenic and historic river town that features the Spirit of Brownville Riverboat.
 Brownville Riverside Park features Meriwether Lewis Dredge Museum, boat ramp & dock, camping, and picnic shelters.